Conjecture: Four color theorem

-In mathematics, the four color theorem, or the four color map theorem, states that given any separation of a plane into contiguous regions, producing a figure called a map, no more than four colors are required to color the regions of the map—so that no two adjacent regions have the same color.
+In mathematics, the four color theorem, or the four color map theorem, states that given any separation of a plane into contiguous regions, producing a figure called a map, no more than four colors are required to color the regions of the map, i.e. no two adjacent regions have the same color.
 Two regions are called adjacent if they share a common boundary that is not a corner, where corners are the points shared by three or more regions.
 For example, in the map of the United States of America, Utah and Arizona are adjacent, but Utah and New Mexico, which only share a point that also belongs to Arizona and Colorado, are not.

 Möbius mentioned the problem in his lectures as early as 1840.
 The conjecture was first proposed on October 23, 1852 when Francis Guthrie, while trying to color the map of counties of England, noticed that only four different colors were needed.
 The five color theorem, which has a short elementary proof, states that five colors suffice to color a map and was proven in the late 19th century; however, proving that four colors suffice turned out to be significantly harder.
 A number of false proofs and false counterexamples have appeared since the first statement of the four color theorem in 1852.

 The four color theorem was ultimately proven in 1976 by Kenneth Appel and Wolfgang Haken.
 It was the first major theorem to be proved using a computer.
 Appel and Haken's approach started by showing that there is a particular set of 1,936 maps, each of which cannot be part of a smallest-sized counterexample to the four color theorem (i.e., if they did appear, one could make a smaller counter-example).
 Appel and Haken used a special-purpose computer program to confirm that each of these maps had this property.
 Additionally, any map that could potentially be a counterexample must have a portion that looks like one of these 1,936 maps.
 Showing this with hundreds of pages of hand analysis, Appel and Haken concluded that no smallest counterexample exists because any must contain, yet do not contain, one of these 1,936 maps.
 This contradiction means there are no counterexamples at all and that the theorem is therefore true.
 Initially, their proof was not accepted by mathematicians at all because the computer-assisted proof was infeasible for a human to check by hand.
 However, the proof has since then gained wider acceptance, although doubts still remain.